WhiteLilyDev/JSMinesweeper_D/README.md

 If you are playing a game and using the analyser to provide assistance then you can keep the mine count in step by selecting "Lock mine count".
 Now every time a flag is placed the mine counter is reduced by one.

-## Using the Analyser to construct boards to keep

-If you wish to construct a board to share with friends or to see how the solver would approach playing it, then place flags in the location of where the mines are and **Download as MBF**.
-Drop the downloaded file into the Minesweeper Player's play area to load the game.

-## High level components

-There are three high level components
-- The Minesweeper game - this generates the board and is sent moves by the GUI.
-- The GUI - gets moves from the Player or the Solver and sends them to the Minesweeper game, who returns the result of the move which is rendered.
-It also renders information the solver has calculated.
-- The Solver - The GUI passes the board state to the solver which calculates a play and returns the move(s) to the GUI, which passes them onto the Minesweeper game.

 ## How the solver determines the best play

 The solver has a number of techniques it uses to solve the board: